-Long thought to be an unbarred spiral galaxy, recent images taken by the Spitzer telescope in infrared have shown that the dust lane around the galaxy is far more extensive and massive than was previously thought.
-In fact, the mass and extent of the dust disc is more indicative of a giant elliptical galaxy; nonetheless, the galaxy’s unusually big and bright central bulge, super massive black hole, and the dust lane/halo itself all combine to make this one of the most intensely studied galaxies in the sky.
+The Sombrero Galaxy’s mass and the extent of its dust disc is indicative of a giant elliptical galaxy, although its classification still remains unclear.
+Nonetheless, the galaxy’s unusually big and bright central bulge, supermassive black hole, and dust halo all combine to make M104 of the most intensely studied galaxies in the sky.

-The image below shows views of M104, with the main panel showing a composite image of the three smaller pictures on the right, one of which is an optical image (Hubble), while the other two are taken in non-optical wave lengths.
+The image below shows views of M104, with the main panel displaying a composite image of the three smaller pictures on the right, one of which is an optical image (Hubble), while the other two are taken in non-optical wavelengths.
 In blue is Chandra’s X-ray image showing hot gas in the galaxy, while in green is a Hubble image showing the bulge of starlight partially contained within a rim of dust, with the Spitzer’s infrared view highlighting its bright gaseous glow further.

 Large Central Bulge

 Apart from the prominent dust lane around the galaxy, one other distinguishing feature of M104 is its enormously bright central bulge, or nucleus.
 In technical terms, the bulge is classified as a LINER (Low Ionization Nuclear Emission Region), which are central regions in galaxies where ionized gas is present, but where the gas is only weakly ionized, meaning that atoms in these regions are missing relatively few electrons.